top of page

 I had made some illustrations to go with my poem.
 She was rough and ready.
 Very rough.

 These shoddy copies went to family, anyone I was close to at the time, and the small handful of people that bought one from my website or the odd art stall.
 I think I have 1 or two busted up copies still in my house.
-Needless to say the books didn't go very far.
+Needless to say, these books didn't go very far.
 But, they were generally well received by those close to me.

 I submitted 'Weird Willow' to a few different publishing companies via email, but nobody was interest or even got back to me.
 I'd wait months for a reply, to get a response of something along the lines of 'er, this isn't what were looking for'.
 Which is fine, because I probably didn't research